DFKI-NI/robot_api/README.md

 ### Connections

 By default, `robot_api` connects components lazily on demand.
-This means, for example, `actionlib` clients connect to their server when they execute something for the first time.
+This means, for example, `actionlib` clients connect to their servers when they execute something for the first time.
 Such mechnamisms are integral parts of the Robot API in order to offer convenience to the user.
 The user does not need to know about `actionlib` at all.
 Even `rospy.init_node()` is called when needed, i.e., when